Albert de Gondi: Diplomat

 With many connections in imperial circles, Retz was entrusted to pick up Elizabeth of Austria from the imperial court at Wien to bring her to her new husband, Charles.
 Charles met them at Sedan and the two were wed at Charleville-Mézières the same day.

 Knighted on the king's orders, he won a place as conseiller d’État.
 On the death of marshal Vieilleville, the comte de Retz was made governor and lieutenant-general in the pays messin, and governor of the town of Metz, by provisions granted at Duretal on 30 November 1571.
-He was then made captain of the first company of gentlemen of the king's household after the death of the duc de Roannois in December the same year.
+He was then made captain of the first company of gentlemen of the king's household after the death of Claude Gouffier, Duc de Roannois in December the same year.

 As war with Spain increasingly loomed as a possibility in mid 1572 after the debacle of the Genlis expedition, Retz was alleged to have assured several ambassadors that he would ensure the council voted against war.
 In response leading Protestant nobles threatened to kill him.
 Retz acted as an intermediary between Catherine and the clergy of Paris as their approval for the marriage of Navarre and Margaret of Valois was sought.
 Unable to find many theologians in the Sorbonne who would assent, it was agreed the act of having consulted them would suffice.